Plymouth Fury: 1982–1989

 After Chrysler discontinued the R-body halfway through the 1981 model year, they decided to anoint the M-body platform with "full-size" status for 1982.
 The New Yorker and Gran Fury nameplates were thus assigned to the former LeBaron and Canadian Caravelle models, respectively, for the US market.
 The Chrysler New Yorker (1982) and New Yorker Fifth Avenue (1983) (renamed Chrysler Fifth Avenue for 1984) shared the Gran Fury and Dodge Diplomat body.

 The M-body cars were available through the 1989 model year, and the Gran Fury and Diplomat were very popular choices for police cruisers.
 Chrysler discontinued the M-body (and L-body) cars in late 1988, midway through the 1989 model year.
 That brought over 30 years of Plymouth Fury history to an end.

 In popular culture

 A 1958 Plymouth Fury was the title subject of the 1983 best-selling novel Christine by Stephen King.
 Later in the same year the book was adapted into a movie of the same name directed by John Carpenter.
+As the actual Plymouth Fury was not sold in red for the 1958 model year, a number of 1958 Plymouth Belvederes were used for filming instead.

-The car, or another very like it (actual Furys were not available in red in 1958), appears mysteriously near the end of the narrative of King's 1986 novel It.
+Christine, or another car similar to her, appears mysteriously near the end of the narrative of King's 1986 novel It.